 Tremellodendron pallidum (False Coral Fungus) consists of clusters of very tightly packed branches about 10 to 15 cm. wide by 10 cm. high.
 They are tough, dry, flattened and off- or dirty-white to cream in color.
 It can be found under deciduous trees in early September.
 Edibility is unknown.

-Ramaria aurea (Golden coral) are densely packed golden-yellow to ochre branches that are 10 to 15 cm. tall and wide.
+Ramaria formosa (Pink-Tipped Coral) are densely packed golden-yellow to ochre branches that are 10 to 15 cm. tall and wide.
 They age and fade quickly at maturity to a drab brown with a thick whitish stalk.
-It can be found on the ground in mixed woods.
-Edibility is unknown.
+It can be found on the ground in mixed woods in the fall.
+Poisonous.

 Megacollybia platyphylla have caps of 6 to 20 cm. wide becoming flat to depressed with age.
 They are broadly knobbed, and can be moist to dry, powdery or smooth with the margin splitting with age, turning blackish-brown to grey-brown or even pink-brown with darker fibrils.
 Flesh is thin and white with attached white gills that are broad and close to well-spaced.
 Stalks are 15 by 2 cm., white and streaked.
 A common mushroom in early September, it is found on logs and stumps.
 Edibility is unknown.